why Comcast Corporation [CMCSA] is a Good Choice for Investors After New Price Target of $45.07

 Sponsored

-Comcast released its 2023 Impact Report, which highlights stories of impact and data from its many initiatives to advance digital equity, champion diversity and inclusion, and foster a cleaner environment.
+As we enter the summer and kids are home from school, I’m thrilled to join friends and colleagues across our industry and from partner organizations to kick off the ACP Week of Action, which starts today.
+The Affordable Connectivity Program (ACP) has grown to become a cornerstone of the future of accessible and affordable broadband in this country.

-It opened the trading session at $41.64, the shares rose to $41.66 and dropped to $41.10, the range by which the price of stock traded the whole day.
-The daily chart for CMCSA points out that the company has recorded 16.55% gains over the past six months.
-However, it is still -45.12% lower than its most recent low trading price.
+Comcast Corporation represents 4.21 billion in outstanding shares, while the company has a total market value of $167.29 billion with the latest information.
+CMCSA stock price has been found in the range of $39.94 to $40.51.

-If we look at the average trading volume of 19.23M shares, CMCSA reached to a volume of 33882710 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 18.75M shares, CMCSA reached a trading volume of 19048148 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Comcast Corporation [CMCSA]: